Keeping Honey Bees – Beekeeper Tasks

 Small Hive Beetles are a pest in many regions of the US.
 One of the best ways to deal with hive beetles is to understand their behavior.
 Small Hive Beetles in Beehives

 In addition to keeping strong bee colonies, the use of beetle traps can help.
 Several different styles of small hive beetle traps are available.
-Ultimate Guide to Small Hive Beetle Traps & Treatments
+Guide to Small Hive Beetle Traps & Treatments

 Did Wax Moths kill your bees?
 It may seem to be the case but moths rarely kill healthy hives.
 Wax Moths vs Beehives